LukeGarnham/Wired-and-Wiser-MS3/README.md

 On the Booking and Update Booking forms, I included a datepicker widget which I got from [jQuery UI](https://api.jqueryui.com/datepicker/).
 I referenced [this solution](https://stackoverflow.com/questions/31770976/disable-specific-days-in-jquery-ui-datepicker) to disable Sunday's and prevent users selecting them as an installation date.

+On the Account page, the code for tabs was originally copied from [Bootstrap](https://getbootstrap.com/docs/4.5/components/navs/#javascript-behavior).

+When a user updates their account details, if they change their email address I need to update their email address for all meter install records they've booked in the *meter_installs* collection.
+To do this, I referenced [this solution](https://www.w3schools.com/python/python_mongodb_update.asp).